-- CGBGreen Bank employees and members of their immediate families are prohibited from investing in companies that receive financial assistance from CGBGreen Bank; and - If an application for financial assistance from CGBGreen Bank is received from a business with which a CGBGreen Bank employee is associated, or in which such employee or an immediate family member has a direct financial interest, such employee, whether or not they he or she expects to be involved in the processing or consideration of such application, shall notify the President of such business association or financial interest and such employee shall be sequestered from all information, discussions, actions and other activities related to such application.
+- Green Bank employees and members of their immediate families are prohibited from investing in companies that receive financial assistance from the Green Bank.
+This does not apply to publicly traded companies.
+The Green Bank limits its investments to clean energy and environmental infrastructure deployment, as defined in C.G.S.
+Section 16-245n.
+If an employee has any investments that are in clean energy or environmental infrastructure companies that are actively operating in Connecticut, please contact the Ethics Officer; and - If an application for financial assistance from the Green Bank is received from a business with which a Green Bank employee is associated, or in which such employee or an immediate family member has a direct financial interest, such employee, whether or not they expect to be involved in the processing or consideration of such application, shall notify the President of such business association or financial interest and such employee shall be sequestered from all information, discussions, actions and other activities related to such application.
 For this purpose, a business with which such employee is associated has the same meaning assigned in Section 1-79 of the Code of Ethics to the phrase "business with which he is associated".
 (See Statutory References below, Section 1-79(b).)

-For these purposes, CGBGreen Bank may post a "restricted list" of companies in which employees may not invest and may require employees to disclose outside business interests.
-The rules of conduct in these matters may also be covered in more detail in the CGBGreen Bank Handbook.
+For these purposes, the Green Bank may post a "restricted list" of companies in which employees may not invest and may require employees to disclose outside business interests.
+The rules of conduct in these matters may also be covered in more detail in the Green Bank's Handbook.